davidmdm/beggar/readme.md

   options specific to the proxy can be passed here as well.
 - rejectError
    `boolean` default false.
 Will reject an error containing response headers, body, statusCode and message on statusCodes outside of the 2xx range
+- simple
+   `boolean` default false.
+When true will resolve the body without the response object.
+In this mode if a non 2XX range status response is returned it shall be rejected regardless of whether rejectError is set to false.
 - raw
    `boolean` default false.
 If true will bypass Beggars implicity body parsing and response.body will be a Buffer instance
 - tls